mqless/mqless.github.io/_docs/tutorial.md

 ## Summary

 Of the first part of the tutorial we created the device actor, which record and read temperature.
-We also created a SAM template and run the actor both locally and on AWS.
+We also created a SAM template and run the actor locally.

 On the next part of the tutorial we will create the device group actor and see how it manage and query devices.